 Figure 6.
-Histogram of time spending by developers
+Histogram of actual development time spent by developers

 To have the better picture, need to filter out the records with minutes spent greater than 5000 and less than 1, the result is on the Figure 7.
 Now it is visible that although the majority of the records are with the 300 minutes or less, there still are considerable amount of records with higher number of minutes spent.